-Shepperton Matters is the monthly community magazine for Shepperton, launched in November 2011.
+Shepperton Matters is the monthly community magazine for both Shepperton and Laleham, launched in November 2011.

 The magazine has become an essential part of community life, connecting local people with local trades and businesses.
 We would all ideally like to use a local builder, roofer, electrician, shop in local shops, and enjoy a meal or drink on one of our local bars or restaurants.

-Shepperton is a community, and this is how we will retain our sense of local.
+Shepperton and Laleham are close knit communities, and this is how we will retain our sense of local.

 Shepperton Matters is run independently.
 It is advertising funded.
 Advertising costs are set at such a level as to be affordable to large and small businesses alike.